magento/knowledge-base/src/troubleshooting/general/security-scan-tool-troubleshooting-guide.md

 Cloud instance metadata is gathered only for `active` and `live` Cloud Projects and is NOT a real-time process.

-The statistics collection script is run once a day, then Security Tool has to pick up the new data later.
+The statistics collection script is run once a day, then the Security Scan tool has to pick up the new data later.

 The maximum expected sync-up cycle latency is up to a week and takes a minimum of 24 hours.